luizgdsmdev/Javascript-studies/basics/numbers/exercises.md

 # Practical Exercises for Numbers in JavaScript
+Having any problem? you can [check the answers here](https://github.com/luizgdsmdev/Javascript-studies/blob/main/basics/numbers/answers.md).

 ## 1. What are numbers

 #### Exercise 1: Creating and Checking Number Types